-3.5 Transit Studies:
+Subtask 3.5: ACT Transit Planning:

+Plan for and manage federal compliance in the areas of Transit Asset Management, Civil Rights and DBE.
+Implement federal requirements for Safety Management System (SMS).
+ACT will work with TxDOT, but ACT developed its own compliance plan.
+ACT is developing an Outreach and Communications Plan to market our service to increase ridership.
 The MPO will coordinate and provide local planning assistance to Amarillo City Transit (ACT).
 The MPO will also assist with connectivity to other transportation modes, such as pedestrian, rail, and air; assistance with the fixed route transit system and review of bus routes, fixed route expansions, bus stops, handicapped ramps, bus shelters; safety planning for transit passengers, review of underserved populations such as low income, minority, elderly, disabled; assistance with transit ridership studies to determine system deficiencies and assess customer needs; and provide assistance with transit studies.
 The Amarillo MPO is an active member of regional public transportation planning efforts.
 The MPO staff will coordinate and provide regional public transportation planning through participation in the Panhandle Regional Organization to Maximize Public Transportation (PROMPT), this collaboration to implement recommendations in the regional plan and to keep the planning process current.
 In support of collaborative, regional public transportation activities, MPO staff members serve on PROMPT.
 This regional service planning promotes and coordinates ways to share ridership among various community service agencies and transit partnerships in the Texas Panhandle.
 The MPO supports PROMPT in its examination of new initiatives promoting job accessibility and access of public transportation within the region by elderly and disabled populations.

 The MPO will also participate in PROMPT's planning effort to assure coordination with the regional plan.
-To create and connect a comprehensive, flexible and sustainable public transportation throughout the Texas Panhandle, Coordinate and assist with regional project submissions to TxDOT's Coordinated Call for Projects.
-This is an ongoing activity.
-This subtask is the responsibility of Amarillo MPO.
+To create and connect a comprehensive, flexible and sustainable public transportation throughout the

+Texas Panhandle, Coordinate and assist with regional project submissions to TxDOT's Coordinated Call for Projects.